thmosqueiro/ABBAS/documentation/ODD/README.md

 ## Stochasticity

-There are four stochasticit elements in this model: assignment of the drifting vector, the flight dynamics, how recruits decide to exploit resources, and how the environment is created.
+There are four stochasticity elements in this model: assignment of the drifting vector, the flight dynamics, how recruits decide to exploit resources, and how the environment is created.

-#### The angle of the drifting vector of scouts were assigned uniformly.
+#### The angle of the drifting vector of scouts was assigned uniformly.

 Because the drifting vector of model bees define their preferred direction of flight, by drawing their angle from a uniform distribution between 0 and 2pi then all the area was eventually covered.
 The magnitude of the vector was always the same to guarantee the same average velocity.

 #### The flight dynamics follows a diffusion process.

 Each bee follows a .
-This diffusion process is usually refered to as [Wiener process](https://en.wikipedia.org/wiki/Wiener_process), which is a special case of a Random Walk.
-On top of this diffusion process, bees had a preferential direction of movement determined by their drifting vectors.
+This diffusion process is usually referred to as [Wiener process](https://en.wikipedia.org/wiki/Wiener_process), which is a particular case of a Random Walk.
+On top of this diffusion process, bees had a preferred direction of movement determined by their drifting vectors.
 The final dynamics is shown in the figure below.

 #### Recruits decides stochastically to start foraging